qligier/fhir-ig-action/README.md

       - uses: actions/checkout@v4
       - uses: qligier/fhir-ig-action@v0.3.0
         with:
-          ig-publisher: "1.3.5"
+          ig-publisher: "1.6.25"
-          sushi: "2.10"
+          sushi: "3.11.1"
 ```

-To build an IG in another directory, you should use the
+To build an Implementation Guide in another directory, you should use the
 [working-directory](https://docs.github.com/en/actions/using-workflows/workflow-syntax-for-github-actions#jobsjob_idstepsrun)
 configuration: